Suresh-cs-q/SEO-Outline-Generator/README.md

 - Material-UI for the beautiful components
 - React.js team for the amazing framework
 - Vite for the blazing fast build tool
+- Axios for reliable API calls
+- React Router for seamless navigation